rosettatype/design-regression/_posts/2022-01-31-designing-books-for-alzheimers-disease.md

 </aside>

 <aside id="sn:professional-designers">
-The layouts illustrated in Figs 1–6 were prepared by David Woodward.
-The materials illustrated in Figs 7–9 were prepared by Tamsin Ogilvie.
+The layouts illustrated in Figures 1–6 were prepared by David Woodward.
+The materials illustrated in Figures 7–9 were prepared by Tamsin Ogilvie.
 I am grateful to both designers for their contribution to the studies.
 </aside>